GoldenChrysus/ffxiv-ember-overlay/README.md

 <a href="https://chrysus.live/tip"><img src="https://chrysus.xyz/projects/ffxiv-ember-overlay/public/img/buttons/funding/streamlabs.svg" alt="Donate at Streamlabs" height="23"></a>

 ## Usage with OverlayPlugin
-Set your OverlayPlugin URL to https://goldenchrysus.github.io/ffxiv/ember-overlay/
+Create a new overlay from one of the Ember presets.
+Alternatively, set your OverlayPlugin URL to https://goldenchrysus.github.io/ffxiv/ember-overlay/

 ## Usage with ACTWebSocket with OverlayProc
 Add a new skin URL to https://goldenchrysus.github.io/ffxiv/ember-overlay/ and create a new overlay window from this skin.